wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/1-introduction.md

 You'll also be introduced to the two main features of threat intelligence in Microsoft 365, the Security Dashboard and Threat Explorer.
 These tools provide admins with evidence-based knowledge and actionable advice.
 Admins can use this information to make informed decisions about protecting and responding to cyber-attacks against their tenant.

+This module also introduces you to Attack simulation training, which provides realistic attack scenarios to help organizations identify vulnerable users before a real attack happens.
+The goal of Attack simulation training is to make employees aware of various threat attacks and change their behavior so they learn what not to do when receiving email with links and attachments and so on.

+The module concludes with an introduction to threat hunting in Microsoft Threat Protection and advanced hunting in Microsoft 365 Defender.
+Threat hunting enables security operators to identify cybersecurity threats.
+Advanced hunting in Microsoft 365 Defender proactively inspects events in your network using Kusto-based queries to locate threat indicators and entities.

 After completing this module, you'll be able to:

  -  Describe how threat intelligence in Microsoft 365 is powered by the Microsoft Intelligent Security Graph.